This country-specific Q&A provides an overview of Environment laws and regulations applicable in Mexico.

 What provisions are there in your jurisdiction concerning energy efficiency (e.g. energy efficiency auditing requirements) in your jurisdiction?

 Mexico does not have any laws mandating energy to be produced or consumed in an efficient manner.
-Although Mexico is a signatory of the Paris Agreement and the Federal Electricity Energy Law requires the country to transition into cleaner sources of energy, Mexico is yet to enforce guidelines on achieving energy efficiency and more importantly, economic incentives to promote the generation of power through renewable sources.
+Although Mexico is a signatory of the Paris Agreement and the Federal Electricity Energy Law requires the country to transition into cleaner sources of energy, Mexico is yet to enforce guidelines on achieving energy efficiency and has yet to develop economic incentives to promote the generation of power through renewable sources.

 What are the key policies, principles, targets, and laws relating to the reduction of greenhouse gas emissions (e.g. emissions trading schemes) and the increase of the use of renewable energy (such as wind power) in your jurisdiction?